NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***PTR***

-        2.  []{#be_the .anchor}Which of the following would be the
-            correct FQDN for a resource record in a reverse lookup zone if the computer’s IP address is 10.75.143.88?
+        2. Which of the following would be the correct FQDN for a resource record in a reverse lookup zone if the computer’s IP address is 10.75.143.88?

             a.  ***88.143.75.10.in-addr.arpa***